-(Summer and Winter) World-class paleontological museum, with over 130,000 fossils and amazingly detailed exhibits that bring prehistoric eras to life and a small Hoodoos trail.
+(Summer and Winter) Royal Tyrrell Museum of Paleontology is a World-class paleontological museum, with over 130,000 fossils and amazingly detailed exhibits that bring prehistoric eras to life and a small Hoodoos trail.

-(Summer and Winter) You'll visit the World's Largest Little Church that can seat 10000 person but 6 at a time.
+(Summer and Winter) Roadside view of the World's Largest Little Church that seats 6 people.

 (Summer only) Stand at the canyon's edge and witness a breathtaking panorama of deeply carved badlands stretching endlessly before you.
 Horsethief Canyon showcases dramatic erosion patterns, vibrant earth-toned layers, and sweeping Wild West views.